 Magento cron job is one of many tools Magento uses to schedule and run repetitive tasks (such as updating inventory, sending product alerts, or generating sitemaps) instead of triggering them manually.

-Cron jobs rely on the crontab (configuration file) to execute the commands and scripts to perform certain
+Cron jobs rely on the crontab (configuration file) to execute the commands and scripts to perform certain operations within

 Besides, plenty of Magento 2 extensions also come with custom cron jobs to execute different tasks within the module.
 So, if you're wondering how you can create one for your extension too, you've landed in the right place.